nautobot/nautobot/docs/models/extras/gitrepository.md

 Some text-based content is more conveniently stored in a separate Git repository rather than internally in the NetBox database.
 Such a repository may currently include any or all of the following for NetBox to consume:

-* Custom job source files and associated data files,
+* Job source files and associated data files,
 * Configuration context data
 * Export templates
 * Additional data types as registered by any installed plugins